makramjandar/DataScienceToolkit/dockerfiles/pytorch/fastai/README.md

 Now to download the pytorch image use the command: `$ docker pull nvcr.io/nvidia/pytorch:19.05-py3`.

 ## What's inside and how to build
 As you can see this is a pretty short Dockerfile and that's because of the pytorch image.
 All the nitty-gritty stuff is already done by nvidia.
 We only have to install the fast.ai library and download the data.
-I'm going to install the fast.ai library into the container but I'm going to mount the `fast.ai/data` folder from the host.
-That means, that the folder `fast.ai/data` is going to be the place where you have to store all persistent data: notebooks or code files you worked on or data you downloaded to play around.
+I'm going to install the fast.ai library into the container but I'm going to mount the `$HOME` folder from the host.
+That means, that the folder `$HOME` is going to be the place where you have to store all persistent data: notebooks or code files you worked on or data you downloaded to play around.
 Everything else is going to be deleted when a container is deleted.
 Note, that you can also commit changes to a container and start and stop it (like a virtual machine).
 I'm not doing that, because I want to keep track of the changes I make.
 Also I'm disabling token and password protection, because this is for local use.
 So when you want to remote log on your workstation please use a ssh tunnel!
 To build the image download the Dockerfile to a local folder (with no other content than the Dockerfile), open a terminal in this folder and use the command:
 ```shell
   $ docker build -t makramjandar/pytorch-fastai .
 ```